About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Did they really evolve from land reptiles?
 If we look to the fossil record for clues, the answer has to be a resounding ‘No’! … The claim that the ichthyosaurs evolved from terrestrial reptiles simply does not stand up to scientific examination. … Ichthyosaurs did not evolve from anything.

-Even a cursory knowledge of the data reveals that this is not a tenable view.
-Like the idea that ichthyosaur fossils derive from animals buried during Noah’s Flood, it imposes on the world a preconceived idea of what the truth should be.
-So the article passes over the fact that the fossils occur only in the Mesozoic (and the fact that particular species are restricted to defined periods within the Mesozoic), that the older species are more terrestrial in nature, and that there is a trend from near-shore to deep sea.
-The more than 80 species of ichthyosaur were not all separately created and then scattered without pattern through the fossil record.
-And this is before one begins to consider the sedimentary circumstances of burial.
-One of the reasons we know so much about ichthyosaur anatomy is that many were buried in fine-grained sediment, allowing, in a few cases, even carbonised skin impressions to be preserved.
-Fine-grained sediment takes time to settle, albeit not thousands of years.
-In the case of the Posidonia Shale and its famous ichthyosaurs (illustrated in the photograph above), the environment appears to have been a stagnant basin.
-Oxygen-starved conditions prevailed on the soupy sea floor, interrupted by interludes of ‘a few weeks to a few years’ when the surface was colonised (Schmid-Röhl & Röhl 2003).
+It is also worth considering the circumstances of burial.
+One of the reasons we know so much about ichthyosaur anatomy is that many were buried in fine-grained sediment, allowing, in rare cases, even carbonised skin impressions to be preserved.
+One specimen still preserves remnants of skin pigments, indicating that the back was dark but the underside light.
+Fine-grained sediment takes time to settle.
+In the case of the Posidonia Shale enclosing the famous Holzmaden ichthyosaurs (illustrated at the start of the chapter), the environment appears to have been a stagnant basin.
+Oxygen-starved conditions prevailed, interrupted by interludes of ‘a few weeks to a few years’ when the surface was colonised (Schmid-Röhl & Röhl 2003).
 Such colonisations included bivalves attaching themselves to ammonite conchs whose upper surfaces were still partly exposed.
 Bivalve larvae had time to locate a hard surface above the mud, settle, and grow to adult size.

 Shellfish encrusting the shells of partially buried ammonites in the Posidonia Shale